Make and model: Mini Aceman

 Introduction

-As of February 2025, the Mini Aceman has a New Car Expert Rating of B, with a score of 69%.
-That’s down on the Cooper Electric (A, 74%) and Countryman Electric (A, 73%), but still a decent score overall.
+As of June 2025, the Mini Aceman has a New Car Expert Rating of B on The Car Expert’s unique Expert Rating Index, with a score of 69%.
+That’s down on the Cooper Electric (A, 82%) and Countryman Electric (A, 81%), but still a decent score overall.
+Part of the reason for the difference is that the Aceman has not yet been tested for safety by Euro NCAP, so its overall score may improve if/when this testing takes place (assuming the Aceman scores as well as the other electric Mini models).

 What is the Mini Aceman?